nhmvienna/OS_Strategy_NHMW/OS-Strategie_NHMW-2021-2022-04-24.md

 <a href="https://www.gida-global.org/care" target="_blank">
 <img src="https://images.squarespace-cdn.com/content/v1/5d3799de845604000199cd24/1567592451970-2R8XFL670QNMAGDRV7ED/Be+FAIR+and+CARE.png" alt="fair_care" height="250">
 </a>
-<figcaption align="center"> Figure 1: This graphic hints to the claim that data not only have to be FAIR,
+<p align="center"> Figure 1: This graphic hints to the claim that data not only have to be FAIR,
 but also acknowledge historical burdens and power imbalances[^7].
 Source: Research Data Alliance International Indigenous Data Sovereignty Interest Group.
 (September 2019).
 “CARE Principles for Indigenous Data Governance.”
 The Global Indigenous
 Data Alliance.
-GIDA-global.org[^8] </figcaption>
+GIDA-global.org[^8] </p>
 </p>

 The information provided in our collections can be used in a variety of